iOXGN90/FMV-Backend-Project/README.md

 ## Running the Application
 1. **Start the Laravel Development server**
    - First, you need to run `ipconfig` in terminal.

    - After knowing the IPV4's IP, example, `192.168.1.6` copy it and go to `.env` file.

    - Put it like this: ```APP_URL=http://192.168.1.6:3000```
 2. **Running the server:**

-   - When running the server make sure the `Apache` and `MySQL` in Xamppp Control Panel
+   - When running the server make sure the `Apache` and `MySQL` in Xampp Control Panel

    - After making sure it is started, run this in your project's terminal

    - ```php artisan serve --host=192.168.1.6 --port=3000```

-## Godbless coding 💦
+## Godbless Coding 💦